Dual Nationality and Abuse of Right

 • Each State can determine who are its own nationals: It is an established principle in international law that it is for each State to determine under its law who are its nationals

-• States’ attribution of nationality must be recognized by other States: States’ attribution of nationality under their internal laws shall be recognized by other States in so far as it is consistent with international conventions, international custom and the principle of law generally recognized with regard to nationality
+• States’ attribution of nationality must be recognized by other States: States’ nationality laws are recognized internationally only if they align with international conventions, customary law, and generally accepted legal principles.

 • Genuine link: most of tribunals have accepted the “dominant and effective link” theory.
-According to this principle, in case of conflict of nationalities, the nationality of the State of which the individual has a genuine connection and bond will prevail.
+In nationality conflicts, the individual’s nationality with the State they have a genuine connection to will take precedence.

-• The genuine link of the individual with a State is determined with several criteria: the genuinity and dominance of the connection shall be assessed taking into account the person’s habitual residence and other factors such as the centre of his interests, his family ties, his participation in public life, and other attachments.
+• The genuine link of the individual with a State is determined with several criteria: the genuineness and dominance of the connection are assessed based on habitual residence, center of interests, family ties, public life participation, and other attachments.

 • Dual nationality cannot be used fraudulently: acquisition or renounciation of nationality in order to obtain benefits to which an individual would otherwise not be entitled to is considered an abuse of right (abuse of process).
 Nationality acquired for the sole purpose of claiming diplomatic protection … forms part of a transaction which is to be regarded as generally fraudulent and a State may refuse to recognize the change of nationality.